MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 - `u16string_view`
 - `u32string_view`

-In this document, the term "string_view" refers generally to any of these typedefs.

-A string_view describes the minimum common interface necessary to read string data.
+A `basic_string_view` describes the minimum common interface necessary to read string data.
 It provides const access to the underlying data; it makes no copies (except for the `copy` function).
-The data may or may not contain null values ('\0') at any position.
-A string_view has no control over the object's lifetime.
+The data may or may not contain null values (`\0`) at any position.
+A `basic_string_view` has no control over the object's lifetime.
 It's the caller's responsibility to ensure that the underlying string data is valid.

-A function that accepts a parameter of type string_view can be made to work with any string-like type, without making the function into a template, or constraining the function to a particular subset of string types.
-The only requirement is that an implicit conversion exists from the string type to string_view.
-All the standard string types are implicitly convertible to a string_view that contains the same element type.
+A function that accepts a parameter of type `string_view` can be made to work with any string-like type, without making the function into a template, or constraining the function to a particular subset of string types.
+The only requirement is that an implicit conversion exists from the string type to `string_view`.
+All the standard string types are implicitly convertible to a `string_view` that contains the same element type.
 In other words, a `std::string` is convertible to a `string_view` but not to a `wstring_view`.

 The following example shows a non-template function `f` that takes a parameter of type `wstring_view`.
 It can be called with arguments of type `std::wstring`, `wchar_t*`, and `winrt::hstring`.